Ryuma-Orita/academic-kickstart/content/en/publication/13-Morse-Bott-homology.md

 # 8 = Patent (v4.2+ required)
 publication_types = ["3"]

-# abstract = "In this paper, we define Morse--Bott homology on oriented compact smooth Riemannian manifolds by using smooth singular simplicial chains and compactified moduli spaces determined by  Morse-Bott-Smale function.
-This allows for a simpler definition of Morse-Bott homology and more computable examples."
+abstract = "Banyaga and Hurtubise defined the Morse--Bott--Smale chain complex as a quotient of a large chain complex by introducing five degeneracy relations.
+In this paper, we unify the five conditions into only one degeneracy condition.
+This allows for a simpler definition of Morse--Bott homology and more computable examples.
+Moreover, we show that our chain complex for a Morse--Smale function is quasi-isomorphic to the Morse--Smale--Witten chain complex.
+As a result, we obtain another proof of the Morse Homology Theorem."
 # abstract_short = ""

 #links = [